In Xanadu: Reception

-The journey was taken on a multitude of types of transport and lasted for four months.
-The book, which was written when the author was 22, received positive reviews and won several awards, and established Dalrymple as a major new arrival on the British literary scene.
-Eminent travel writer Patrick Leigh Fermor chose In Xanadu as his book of the year in the Spectator and wrote, "William Dalrymple's In Xanadu carries us breakneck from a predawn glimmer in the Holy Sepulchre right across Asia...
+The book, written when Dalrymple was 22, received positive reviews and won several awards, establishing the author as a new face on the British literary scene.
+Travel writer Patrick Leigh Fermor chose In Xanadu as his book of the year in The Spectator and wrote: "William Dalrymple's In Xanadu carries us breakneck from a predawn glimmer in the Holy Sepulchre right across Asia...
 It is learned and comic, and a most gifted first book touched by the spirits of Kinglake, Robert Byron and E. Waugh."
-Sir Alec Guinness agreed, and in the Sunday Times called the book "The delightful, and funny, surprise mystery tour of the year."
+Alec Guinness agreed, describing the book in The Sunday Times as "the delightful, and funny, surprise mystery tour of the year."